1asset/assignment1-todo-app/README.md

-# assignment1-todo-app
+# Assignment 1 - ToDo App in Django
-It's the assignment 1 from the Python 2 course, that requires a ToDoApp
+It's the assignment 1 from the Python 2 course, that requires a ToDoApp with authentication using Django Student - Asset Kanatov (SE-2004)